Kierantaylorsprojects/Analyzing_employee_data_using_SQL/README.md

 # Organizing_employee_data_using_SQL

-### 1. In this project, I used SQL to analyze a companies employees during the 1980's and 1990's using data from 6 CSV files.
+### 1. In this project, I started by usingn Lucid Chart to create an ERD.

-### 2. More speficially, I designed a SQL database and created six tables to correspond with the six different CSV files.
+### 2. I then used SQL to analyze a companies employees during the 1980's and 1990's using data from 6 CSV files.

-### 3. I then completed queries to answer key HR questions.
+### 3. More specifically, I designed a SQL database and created six tables to correspond with the six different CSV files.

-### 4. Once this was completed I used Lucid Chart to create the ERD.
+### 4. I then completed queries to answer key HR questions.

 ### 5. I then finished this project by running multiple queries to generate the reports.